alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 2. Keeping it on a VPS with Docker installed is easily repeatable across cloud providers (well, I'm using the Amazon Linux AMI for its CLI helpers, but the lock-in is still loose)

 Let's dive in.

-_Note: If you're following along, you'll want to <link>create an AWS account</link> for this next part of the article._

 ### Creating the EC2 Instance